adrianrtownsend/adrianrtownsend/README.md

 * React application development with third-party SDKs
 * Shopify store creation with theme customization & integrations
 * Wordpress Site & Plugin Development
 * NodeJS development & Python CRM Application deployment through AWS EC2 Integrations

-Feel free to explore my any of my projects!

 ## Future Goals
 My future goals include honing my skills in React/Native applications to create dynamic mobile applications that grow into high level tools.
 My goals afterwards are to move into Decentralized Applications and Blockchain development to be immersed in one of the new upcoming future technologies.

+## Feel free to explore my any of my projects! - My most recent projects are featured below in my pinned list

 <!--
 **adrianrtownsend/adrianrtownsend** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.